Recreation and Amusement Association: GHQ and disease control

 From the beginning of the Occupation, some Allied military officials cooperated with the Japanese government's system.
 According to the governors of Chiba and Kanagawa prefectures, American commanders contacted them in September 1945 and requested the establishment of brothels for their troops, offering US military police help if necessary.
-American medical officers established prophylactic stations in red-light districts and inside the larger brothels that distributed tens of thousands of condoms a week.
+American medical officers established prophylactic stations in red-light districts and inside the larger brothels that distributed tens of thousands of condoms per week.

 Despite these precautions, the problem of sexually transmitted diseases (STDs; primarily gonorrhea and syphilis) became a serious public health issue.
 By early 1946, nearly a quarter of all US occupation forces were estimated to be infected, and nearly half of some units.
 The Australian 34th Infantry Brigade had a rate of 55% infection.

 In response, GHQ imposed strict STD check procedures for prostitutes, placed certain brothels with high rates of infection off-limits to troops, and helped re-establish clinics and laboratories (many of which had been destroyed during the war) to diagnose infections.
 Most importantly, the 8th Army authorized the free dispersal of penicillin to infected prostitutes, despite a serious shortage of the drug in the US, and orders from Washington that it only be given to Japanese "as a life saving measure."